trebeljahr/trebeljahr.com/_booknotes/immune.md

 > "Killer" T Cell is a perfect name considering what it does: *It kills*, efficiently, fast and without mercy.

 #### Chapter Summary:
 Dendritic cells do *cross-presentation* they put antigens from their collection of the infected site not only in their MHC II receptors, but also into their MHC I receptors.
 These MHC I receptor bound antigens can then, together with a second receptor binding to the Killer T Cell at the same time, activate it.
 The same security mechanism as with Helper T Cells but on a different MHC protein.
-Also similar to B Cells - Killer T Cells then need another activation from an activated Helper T Cell, before they become really active.
+Also similar to B Cells - Killer T Cells then need another activation from an activated Helper T Cell, before they become  active.
 Cloning a lot, and killing lots of civilian cells that happen to present virus infection antigens through their MHC I receptor windows.
 Ok, technically the Killer T Cells don't kill the infected cell, but just tells them to undergo apoptosis.
 This way the virus filled inside of the cell don't spill, but get packaged into little cell wall bags that are picked up by macrophages.
 This process of checking and ordering apoptosis is called "serial killing".
 Problem - viruses often force the cells to stop producing MHC I proteins so this strategy might be hindered a lot, depending on the virus.

 ### Chapter 32 - Natural Killers